UoaWDCC/auis-portal/api/README.md

 yarn db:visualise
 ```

 Finally, the db.ts is where the configuration file is for the Drizzle and Postgres database that allows us to export the database and perform queries against the database in drizzle syntax.

-To use the database and schema, visit the lib.ts file inside of the api/db/config which shows an example of how to query the database.
+## Structure

+There is a gateway folder that shows an example of how to query the database using Drizzle.
+Any queries to the database should be done in this gateway folder where the name of the file is the name of the function that performs the query.